From Casetext: Smarter Legal Research

 Opinion

-1:21CV1981
+Case No. 1:21CV1981

 MEMORANDUM OPINION AND ORDER

-PAMELA A. BARKER U.S. DISTRICT JUDGE
+PAMELA A. BARKER, UNITED STATES DISTRICT JUDGE

-Currently pending is Plaintiff/Counter-Defendant The Princeton Excess and Surplus Lines Insurance Company's (“PESLIC”) Motion to Dismiss the Amended Counterclaim of Defendant/Counter-Claimant Michelle Rodriguez, as the Administrator of the Estate of Jordan Rodriguez (“the Estate”).
+Currently pending is Plaintiff/Counter-Defendant The Princeton Excess and Surplus Lines Insurance Company's ("PESLIC") Motion to Dismiss the Amended Counterclaim of Defendant/Counter-Claimant Michelle Rodriguez, as the Administrator of the Estate of Jordan Rodriguez ("the Estate").
 (Doc.
 No. 99.)
 The Estate filed an Opposition to PESLIC's Motion, to which PESLIC replied.
 (Doc.
 Nos.
 101, 102.)
 For the following reasons, PESLIC's Motion to Dismiss Counterclaims (Doc.
 No. 99) is GRANTED.
+I. Relevant Background

 The Court has set forth the factual allegations and procedural history of this matter in several lengthy Memorandum Opinions & Orders and will not repeat the entirety of that background information herein.
 See, e.g., Doc.
 Nos.
 65, 92, 93.
 Familiarity with this Court's previous Opinions is presumed.

 On October 19, 2021, PESLIC filed a Complaint for Declaratory Judgment in this Court against the Estate, Nancy Caraballo, Catholic Charities Corporation, and The Roman Catholic Diocese of Cleveland, Ohio.
 (Doc.
 No. 1.)
 In Count I, PESLIC seeks declaratory relief regarding a settlement agreement between Caraballo and the Estate in connection with an underlying state court action involving the death of five-year old Jordan Rodriguez.
 (Id.)
-Relevant herein, PESLIC alleges that the settlement agreement between Caraballo and the Estate constitutes a material breach of two insurance policies issued by PESLIC to Caraballo's former employer, Catholic Charities, because Caraballo failed to either (1) obtain PESLIC's consent before entering into that settlement agreement, or (2) obtain PESLIC's consent to assign her right to indemnification under the insurance policies at issue to the Estate.(Id.)
+Relevant herein, PESLIC alleges that the settlement agreement between Caraballo and the Estate constitutes a material breach of two insurance policies issued by PESLIC to Caraballo's former employer, Catholic Charities, because Caraballo failed to either (1) obtain PESLIC's consent before entering into that settlement agreement, or (2) obtain PESLIC's consent to assign her right to indemnification under the insurance policies at issue to the Estate.
+(Id.)
 The Estate filed a Motion to Dismiss, which the Court denied in a Memorandum Opinion & Order issued on June 28, 2022.
 (Doc.
 No. 32.)

-The policies at issue provide that: ‘You must obtain our prior written approval before offering or agreeing to pay an amount which is in excess of the Retained Limit in order to settle any Claim under [the applicable] Coverage Part.'”
-(Doc.
+The policies at issue provide that: 'You must obtain our prior written approval before offering or agreeing to pay an amount which is in excess of the Retained Limit in order to settle any Claim under [the applicable] Coverage Part.' " (Doc.
 No. 1-3 at PageID# 98.)
-Additionally, the policies provide that: “Your rights and duties under this insurance may NOT be transferred without our written consent except in the case of death of an individual insured.'”
-(Id. at PageID# 72.)
+Additionally, the policies provide that: "Your rights and duties under this insurance may NOT be transferred without our written consent except in the case of death of an individual insured.' " (Id. at PageID# 72.)

 On July 12, 2022, the Estate filed an Answer and Counterclaims.
 (Doc.
 No. 36.)
-Counterclaim I was against PESLIC and captioned “Breach of Contract.”
+Counterclaim I was against PESLIC and captioned "Breach of Contract."
 (Id.)
-Therein, the Estate alleged that Caraballo (1) is an “Insured” under one of the policies issued by PESLIC “as she was an employee of Catholic Charities in 2017, acting within the scope of her employment for all relevant purposes”and (2) “unintentionally (negligently) was a cause of Jordan Rodriguez's death and/or other injuries and accordingly caused him to sustain a ‘Bodily Injury' through an ‘Occurrence' pursuant to the Policy's definitions.”
+Therein, the Estate alleged that Caraballo (1) is an "Insured" under one of the policies issued by PESLIC "as she was an employee of Catholic Charities in 2017, acting within the scope of her employment for all relevant purposes" and (2) "unintentionally (negligently) was a cause of Jordan Rodriguez's death and/or other injuries and accordingly caused him to sustain a 'Bodily Injury' through an 'Occurrence' pursuant to the Policy's definitions."
 (Id. at ¶¶ 43, 44.)
-The Estate further alleged that “[u]nder well-established and existing Ohio case law, Caraballo was entitled to enter into the settlement with [the Estate] and assign her right to indemnification under the Policy, without the consent of PESLIC, due to PESLIC's refusal to timely accept coverage on behalf of Carballo, or contest that Caraballo was entitled to coverage under the Policies.”
+The Estate further alleged that "[u]nder well-established and existing Ohio case law, Caraballo was entitled to enter into the settlement with [the Estate] and assign her right to indemnification under the Policy, without the consent of PESLIC, due to PESLIC's refusal to timely accept coverage on behalf of Carballo, or contest that Caraballo was entitled to coverage under the Policies."
 (Id. at ¶ 45.)
-The Estate claimed that PESLIC “has refused to indemnify Caraballo for the $10,000,000 she is owed pursuant to the [2017] Policy” and, therefore, the Estate is entitled to a Declaration that PESLIC's refusal to indemnify Carballo constitutes a breach of its contractual obligations, and PESLIC is obligated to indemnify Caraballo for the full amount of $10,000,000.00.
+The Estate claimed that PESLIC "has refused to indemnify Caraballo for the $10,000,000 she is owed pursuant to the [2017] Policy" and, therefore, the Estate is entitled to a Declaration that PESLIC's refusal to indemnify Carballo constitutes a breach of its contractual obligations, and PESLIC is obligated to indemnify Caraballo for the full amount of $10,000,000.00.
 (Id. at ¶ 49.)

 The Court will refer to this insurance policy herein as "the 2017 Policy."

 PESLIC moved to dismiss the Estate's Counterclaim I on the grounds that Caraballo had breached the Policies' anti-assignment and consent-to-settle provisions.
 (Doc.
 No. 42.)
 On January 17, 2023, this Court issued a lengthy Memorandum Opinion & Order granting PESLIC's Motion.
 (Doc.
 No. 65.)
 Therein, the Court first found that, unless an exception applies, Caraballo's purported assignment of her right to seek indemnification under the 2017 Policy is not valid because Caraballo failed to obtain PESLIC's consent to assign her rights under that Policy to the Estate.
 (Id.)
 The Court then found that the exception set forth in Ward v.
-Custom Glass & Frame, 663 N.E.2d 734 (Ohio App.
-8th Dist.
+Custom Glass & Frame, 105 Ohio App.3d 131, 663 N.E.2d 734 (8th Dist.
 1995) and Patterson v.
 Cincinnati Ins.
 Co., 91 N.E.3d 191 (Ohio App.
 8th Dist.
 2017) did not save the Estate's Counterclaim because the Estate failed to sufficiently plead that PESLIC maintained control of the underlying state court litigation while at the same time denying coverage.
 (Id.)
 After addressing (and rejecting) several other arguments raised by the Estate, the Court concluded that Caraballo's assignment is not valid, and that the Estate did not have standing to assert its breach of contract claim against PESLIC.
 (Id.)

 The Estate then moved for leave to amend its Counterclaims to (1) reassert its claim for breach of contract against PESLIC; and (2) assert a new claim against PESLIC under Ohio Rev. Code § 3929.06 "based on PESLIC's failure to satisfy the settlement in the underlying case."
 (Doc.
 No. 68.)
 On June 7, 2023, this Court issued a Memorandum Opinion & Order denying the Estate leave to reassert its breach of contract Counterclaim but granting the Estate leave to amend to assert a Counterclaim against PESLIC under Ohio Rev. Code § 3929.06.
 (Doc.
 No. 92.)